Aaron-Bopp/Obsidian-notes/AIO/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/11 Managed Dysphoria Gender in Disguise.md

 -   [[Sometimes]] ==Avoiding social gatherings whenever possible, seeking isolation.==

--   [[No]] ==Becoming intimately educated about some gender-associated topic, such as men’s or women’s clothing design.==
+-   [[No]] ==Becoming intimately educated about some gender-associated topic, such as men’s or [[women]]’s clothing design.==

 -   Obsessively working out (AFABs).

 -   [[Yes]] ==Helping cis partners to shop in order to live vicariously through their presentation.==

-[You're worried that you might be homophobic, even though you believe in gay rights, because "LGBT+ stuff" fills you with a deep discomfort.
+[You're worried that you might be homophobic, even though you believe in [[gay rights]], because "LGBT+ stuff" fills you with a deep discomfort.
 It all seems so flamboyant and overtly sexual.
 It makes you want to shrink down and disappear, before you die of secondhand embarrassment.
 ](https://twitter.com/NightlingBug/status/1215746083487461379)

-[Later, when you meet real queer people, or your friends come out of the closet, you start to idolize them.
+[Later, when you meet real [[queer]] people, or your friends come out of the closet, you start to idolize them.
 But you're also jealous.
 They're \*free\* and \*real\* in a way that seems impossible for straight people, like you.
 They have huge, \*real person\* worries and desires and lives.
 ](https://twitter.com/NightlingBug/status/1215749725456125952)

-Because so much abuse is handed down onto gender non-conforming children, [[Yes]] ==many trans people grow up learning to hide their natural personalities out of sheer necessity.== [[Sometimes]] ==Many trans people speak about having a phase of life where they attempted to “buy-in” on their assigned gender, performing masculinity or femininity to extremes in order to try to “fix” themselves==.
+Because so much abuse is handed down onto gender non-conforming children, [[Yes]] ==many [[transgender|trans]] people grow up learning to hide their natural personalities out of sheer necessity.== [[Sometimes]] ==Many [[transgender|trans]] people speak about having a phase of life where they attempted to “buy-in” on their assigned gender, performing masculinity or femininity to extremes in order to try to “fix” themselves==.
 This leads to repression tendencies which may even superficially appear toxic, but are simply the results of trying to hide every scrap of their true selves.

 -   [[No]] ==Growing and meticulously grooming facial hair (the so-called “denial beard”).==